zaphoyd/websocketpp/readme.txt

 multithreaded servers.
 It is better tested and documented.
 The 0.3.x API will be the basis for the 1.0 release.

-NOTE: 0.3.x is presently server only.
-The client role has not been completed yet.

 Complete & Tested:
-- Server role passes all Autobahn v0.5.9 test suite tests strictly
+- Server and client roles pass all Autobahn v0.5.9 test suite tests strictly
 - Streaming UTF8 validation
 - random number generation
 - iostream based transport